What is the difference between Affirmative Action and Equal Employment Opportunity?

 Yes.
 It's perfectly allowable to have a committee member "Skype in" if they can't make the meeting.

 When should reference checks take place?

-Reference checks (both indicated and non-indicated) should be done before a candidate comes to campus.
+Reference checks (both indicated and non-indicated) can be done at anytime during the search process, as long as it is pre-offer.
 The chair of the search committee must obtain written permission from the candidate before reference checks are done.